nickyiliwang0000/h/react-and-firebase/authentication-with-firebase.md

 1. Start by creating a new React project: `create-react-app authentication-example`.
 NPM install `firebase` as well by running `npm install firebase`
 2. In the Firebase dashboard, create a new project.
 Call it `firebase-react-authentication`.
 Click on the 'Authentication' tab, and then click 'Set Sign-Up Method'.
 Toggle 'enable Google authentication' and click save.

 3. Grab the initialization code and add it to your `firebase.js`.
+4. Import that file into your `App.js`.
-It should look something like this:
+  * Your `App.js` should look something like this:

 ```javascript